Class dates: January 22nd and February 26th

 Location: FEAS Room/Main Practice Room

-Discover Buddhism as a timeless philosophy of life, that is existential, intuitive, and most importantly, learn how it offers many practical techniques for working with our real life’s situations and coping with the blessings and challenges we share.
+Discover Buddhism as a timeless philosophy of life, that is existential, intuitive, and most importantly, learn how it offers effective techniques for working with our real life’s situations and coping with the blessings and challenges we share.
 Uncover an ancient wisdom and path of inner freedom that reveal the inherent beauty and worth in every person, and awaken the mind to the wonder of this world.
 With our founding teacher Senpai Daishin, examine many of the 84,000 doors to the Dharma, the Way of Understanding and Love.

 While this course emphasizes the fundamental Buddhist teachings as a life philosophy, Buddhism cannot be divorced from its practice; therefore, students will be introduced to mindfulness, the art of stopping and cultivating joy, letting go, the practice of compassionate listening, and sitting meditation.

 Teacher: Our founding teacher, Senpai Daishin has a knack of making complex concepts simple and easy to understand for those unfamiliar with the core teachings of Buddhism likewise the course’s book, The Heart of the Buddhist Teachings is an insightful exploration of the dharma (Buddhist teachings) that lays out the basics in a clear fashion for anyone to comprehend.

 Book: Students will need to purchase the book, The Heart of the Buddhist Teachings by Thich Nhat Hanh, separately through his/her favorite bookstore or online bookseller.
 We suggest purchasing the book as soon as you register in order to allow you enough time to complete the first reading assignment.